 Consequently, the campaign was criticised by the public as it is a racist move.

 Finance Minister Lim Guan Eng called Malaysians to “buy Malaysian-made first” instead of “buy Muslim-made first”.

-Meanwhile, Prime Minister Tun Dr Mahathir Mohamad called the people who supported the boycott “shallow” as it will not a huge impact on the market, but it will only instigate hatred.
+Meanwhile, Prime Minister Tun Dr Mahathir Mohamad called the people who supported the boycott “shallow” as it will not make a huge impact on the market, but will only instigate hatred.

 In his defence against the criticisms, Gerakan Pembela Ummah chairperson Aminuddin Yahaya said the campaign was not racist in nature as it never urged the Malays to boycott non-Muslims’ products.

 Instead, the “buy Muslim-made first” movement was made with the objective to promote Muslim-owned businesses who don’t have the capital power to market their products.